 Siteimprove’s Modern Slavery Act Statement

 This statement sets out Siteimprove's actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business.
-This statement relates to actions and activities during the financial year (1st of January 2022 – 31st of December 2022)
+This statement relates to actions and activities during the financial year (January 1, 2023 - December 31, 2023)

 As part of the software-industry, the organization recognizes that it has a responsibility to take a robust approach to slavery and human trafficking.

 Siteimprove is absolutely committed to preventing slavery and human trafficking in its corporate activities.

 Siteimprove is an international software-as-a-service company founded in Copenhagen, Denmark, in 2003, employing 550+ in our 13 offices around the world.
 Siteimprove transforms the way organizations manage their digital presence and delivers digital certainty for more than 7,200 customers across North America, APAC, and Europe.

 Our mission is to make a better web for all.
 Our team remains dedicated to that mission while also developing new and innovative ways to streamline the creation and management of a reliable, accessible digital presence.
 Our mission permeates everything we do: It is evident in the product solutions we build, the support we offer, and the professional services and education we provide.

 As our primary product, the Siteimprove Intelligence Platform offers organizations complete visibility into their digital presence, streamlining the content creation process and helping to create and maintain a positive user experience.
 With features like Quality Assurance, Accessibility, Response, SEO and more, customers can more effectively manage the quality, credibility and impact of their online content.
 With Siteimprove’s Analytics Suite, organizations can define and report on relevant KPIs and use real-time data to visualize the efficacy of their digital presence.